tintinweb/smart-contract-sanctuary/README.md

 # smart-contract-sanctuary
-🐦🌴🌴🌴🦕 That place where ethereum smart contracts feel home.
+🐦🌴🌴🌴🦕 A home for ethereum smart contracts. 🏠

-A place to store solidity contract sources.
-Not deduplicated yet.

 | Folder       | Description   |